william1509/DogeRadio/README.md

 # DogeRadio

 TODO
-check if song in queue before adding check what happens if clicking many song at the same time in search show what song are in the database
+check how to store song in database to show it on screen show what song are in the database